 Using assertions for preprocessing programs, gives an overview on the use of the assertion language in CiaoPP.
 In that chapter and the following ones, several existing properties that can be used in assertions are described.
 Programmers can also define their own properties (see the abovementioned chapters).

 There are three main levels of interaction with CiaoPP.
 There is a graphical menu interface, based on the emacs editor, that allows the selection of configuration options and the use of the different features of CiaoPP.
 If emacs is not available, this menu interface can be used as a text-based menu interface.
 There are several supplementary predicates for assisting the user and providing a kind of scripting language (based on the Ciao language).
-This interface is described in The CiaoPP user menu interface.
+This interface is described in The CiaoPP high-level interface.

 And finally, the command-line interface allows the use of CiaoPP without direct interaction of the user.
 With this feature, the CiaoPP system can be integrated into other systems (as for example interactive web sites) by means of batch commands.
 It is described in The CiaoPP command-line interface.